uccser/cs-field-guide/csfieldguide/chapters/content/en/data-representation/sections/numbers.md

 As discussed earlier, computers can only store information using bits, which only have 2 possible states.
 This means that they cannot represent base 10 numbers using digits 0 to 9, the way we write down numbers in decimal.
-Instead, they must represent numbers using just 2 digits -- 0 and 1.
+Instead, they must represent numbers using just 2 digits &ndash; 0 and 1.

 Binary works in a very similar way to Decimal, even though it might not initially seem that way.
 Because there are only 2 digits, this means that each digit is **2** times the value of the one immediately to the right.